estrategiahq/quasar/docs/src/pages/quasar-cli/developing-cordova-apps/publishing-to-store.md

 $ keytool -genkey -v -keystore my-release-key.keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 20000
 ```

 You’ll first be prompted to create a password for the keystore.
-Then, answer the rest of the nice tools’s questions and when it’s all done, you should have a file called my-release-key.keystore created in the current directory.
+Then, answer the rest of the nice tool’s questions and when it’s all done, you should have a file called my-release-key.keystore created in the current directory.

 ::: danger
 Make sure to save this file somewhere safe, if you lose it you won’t be able to submit updates to your app!